discretegames/runmany/README.md

-A settings section starts with `Settings:` and allows embedding a [settings](https://github.com/discretegames/runmany#settings) JSON in a .many file which is used until another settings section is encountered.
+A settings section starts with `Settings:` and allows embedding a [settings](https://github.com/discretegames/runmany#settings) JSON in a .many file, which is used until another settings section is encountered.

-Embedded settings are only used when settings were not specifically provided when runmany was called.
+These embedded settings are only used when settings were not specifically provided when runmany was called.
 Any missing settings default to their values in [default_settings.json](https://github.com/discretegames/runmany/blob/main/src/runmany/default_settings.json).